melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 ## Conclusion

 There is not really a good market fit for no-code platforms.
 Designer want to focus on designing and developers are slower and produce worse results with no-code platforms.
-The only fit would be do-it-yourself projects.
-However, we should not take those DIY projects too seriously as developers.
+The only fit would be: do-it-yourself projects.
+However, we should not take those DIY projects too seriously.
 A gardner is not very concerned about people gardening 'on their own', so neither should we.
 We need to see these DIY projects in the right perspective.
 It defines a mature(d) and professional field of work.